mecid/mecid.github.io/_posts/2019-08-07-viewmodifiers-in-swiftui.md

 As you can see in the example, we use *SubheadlineModifier* by creating *ModifiedContent* struct with original *View* and *SubheadlineModifier* instance as parameters.

 #### ViewModifiers can have a @State like Views
 Another interesting fact about *ViewModifiers* is that it conforms to View protocol.
 It means you can use inside *ViewModifiers* property wrappers like *@State, @Binding, @Environment, @ObservableObject and @EnvironmentObject*.
-To learn more about property wrappers provided by *SwiftUI*, take a look at ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/).
+To learn more about property wrappers provided by SwiftUI, take a look at ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/).

-*Swift* has a lot of great libraries for loading and caching remote images.
-Let's integrate one of them with *SwiftUI*.
-Most of my projects use *Kingfisher* library for loading and caching remote images, but it doesn't support *SwiftUI* for now.
+Swift has a lot of great libraries for loading and caching remote images.
+Let's integrate one of them with SwiftUI.
+Most of my projects use *Kingfisher* library for loading and caching remote images, but it doesn't support SwiftUI for now.
 We will try to integrate it by creating *ViewModifier* which loads remote images with *Kingfisher*.

 ```swift
 import class Kingfisher.KingfisherManager